rwalters/prime_patterns/README.md

   end
 ```

-We now have a tidy method, all logic packaged up in discrete methods that are completely independent.
+We now have a tidy method, with all logic packaged up in discrete methods that are completely independent.

 ```ruby
   def is_prime?(input)